 All patients must have at least one of the qualifying conditions to apply for a medical certification.
-After verifying you meet at least one qualifying condition, ensure you have what you need for a smooth appointment process by reviewing what to bring with our helpful guide.
+After verifying you meet at least one qualifying condition, ensure you have what you need for a smooth appointment process by reviewing what to have available for your telemed appointment.

-We offer recertification for patients who have either lost their doctor or relocated.
+We offer recertification for patients who because of various reasons do not have their card anymore.

-What to Have Available for Your Telemedicine Appointment With MCO Agents
+What to Have Available For Your Telemedicine Visit

 - Current state identification or state driver’s license.